SillyTavern/SillyTavern/.github/readme.md

 ### Brought to you by Cohee, RossAscends and the SillyTavern community

-NOTE: We have added [a FAQ](faq.md) to answer most of your questions and help you get started.
+NOTE: We have created a [Documentation website](https://docs.sillytavern.app/) to answer most of your questions and help you get started.

 ### What is SillyTavern or TavernAI?